What is research methodology?

 - Advise your reader.
 If there is anything in your research methodology that your reader might be unfamiliar with, you should explain it in more detail.
 For example, you should give any background information to your methods that might be relevant or provide your reasoning if you are conducting your research in a non-standard way.

 - How will your sampling process go?
 What will your sampling procedure be and why?
-For example, if you will collect data through carrying out semi-structured or unstructured interviews, how will you choose your interviewees and how will you conduct the interviews themselves?
+For example, if you will collect data by carrying out semi-structured or unstructured interviews, how will you choose your interviewees and how will you conduct the interviews themselves?

 - Any practical limitations?
 You should discuss any limitations you foresee being an issue when you’re carrying out your research.